 Flaxseed consumption can contribute to excess copper intake

-Although copper is a vital nutrient, women with breast cancer probably should not exceed the RDA (recommended dietary allowance) of approximately 0.9 mg.
+Although copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended dietary allowance) of approximately 0.9 mg.
 High copper foods such as calf's liver and beef liver should be avoided.
 Foods with moderate copper content, such as shellfish, textured soy protein, chocolate, most tree nuts, and sunflower seeds also should be limited or avoided.
-Copper consumption should be reserved for foods such as walnuts, which contain approximately 0.45 mg copper per ounce, but which have exceptional anti-breast cancer properties.
+Copper consumption should be reserved for beneficial foods such as flaxseed and walnuts (which contain approximately 0.45 mg copper per ounce, but which have exceptional anti-breast cancer properties).

-The cadmium and copper content of flaxseed are the reason we recommend consuming flaxseed in moderation.
+The potentially high cadmium and copper content of flaxseed are the reason we recommend consuming flaxseed in moderation.

 Consumption of ALA is associated with reduced breast cancer risk.
 Flaxseed oil is among the best sources of this plant-derived omega-3 fatty acid.
-ALA is partially converted during metabolism into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (found in abundance in fatty fish), which have been reported to have chemopreventive effects in numerous studies.
+ALA is partially converted during metabolism into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (found in abundance in fatty fish), which have been reported to have chemopreventive effects.
 For example, these compounds have been shown to reduce lung metastasis in a mouse model of breast cancer and to inhibit the early stages of HER2+ breast cancer.

 However, note that the conversion of ALA to EPA and DHA can be blocked in the presence of vegetable oils with high omega-6 fatty acid content (e.g., corn oil, safflower oil, soybean oil, and sunflower oil).
 Therefore, flaxseed and flaxseed oil should be consumed separately from such oils.